aaronsaray/aaronsaray.com/_posts/2009-01-23-eclipse-pdt-integrating-apache-bench-for-load-testing.markdown

 **-n  Number of Requests**

 The number of requests to do during this session.
 Default is 1, so you PROBABLY want to create a higher number here.
-Remember that the number of requests will be split accross your concurency setting.
+Remember that the number of requests will be split across your concurrency setting.

 **-t timelimit**